Live in Japan (Sarah Vaughan album): Release

-The two volumes were released separately.
-A double compact disc set was issued in 1993.
+The original double vinyl release contained 18 tracks.
+The expanded "complete" edition was issued on CD in 1987, with 27 tracks.

 Reception and legacy

 The album was praised in the original LP sleeve-notes by jazz critic Nat Hentoff: "There is Sarah's striking sense of design.
 The basic framework of each song is carefully structured and personalised, and that makes her frequently stunning improvisations ... all the more absorbing. ...
 Hers is so resonant and rich a sound you feel you can almost touch it ... in sum a nonpareil illustration of a master singer at the peak of her expressive energies."

 The Billboard magazine review from December 15, 1973, commented that "Sarah's virtuosity is something constant...she is superb is gliding, floating, soaring, caressing each word, each note, breaking down words into syllables and extracting the true meaning from each phrase."
 The review described Vaughan's performance of "Wave" as "a soft, delicate experience in which the scales the vocal spectrum."

 DownBeat reviewer Joe H. Klee assigned the album 4 stars.
 He wrote, "It's good to have Sarah Vaughan back as a jazz singer.
 The pop world has had her for far too long without sharing her with us".
 Klee praised track 5, stating, "If the album has a high point it is Sarah's scat singing of 'Willow Weep For Me' ", Klee also singled out the contributions of pianist Carl Schroeder.

 Colin Larkin assigned the album 3 stars in The Virgin Encyclopedia of Popular Music.
 (Three stars means "Good.
 By the artist's usual standards and therefore recommended".)

 Author Will Friedwald wrote the release "might be her single greatest album" in his book A Biographical Guide to the Great Jazz and Pop Singers, and called it "a career pinnacle".
 He singles out "The Nearness of You" as "the most amazing track".
 He wrote, "it may be the slowest and most intimate thing she ever sang - and it's unsullied by other musicians, just her own piano without any bass or drums.
 Vaughan stretches everything as far as it will go, but refuses to allow it to break.
 At the climax, she holds the final note for what seems like forever, with a big arpeggio underneath".